 By Steve Hanson | nutraingredients-usa.com

-Aloha Medicinals President Mike Brown shared with NutraIngredients-USA that capital investments have been made enabling Aloha Medicinals to double its mushroom production capacity in the United States in response to growing global demand for medicinal mushrooms.
+Aloha Medicinals President Mike Brown shared with NutraIngredients-USA that capital investments have been made enabling Aloha Medicinals to double its mushroom production capacity in the United States in response to category growth for medicinal mushrooms.
 Founded in 1999, Aloha Medicinals has grown to become the largest US organic producer of medicinal mushrooms.

 Globally, the mushroom category is estimated at over $50 billion with $25 billion for food/culinary use and $25 billion for medicinal mushrooms, respectively.
 A significant portion of this market is represented by the Asian marketplace where mushrooms have a long standing tradition of use in Traditional Chinese Medicine (TCM).
 The market for mushrooms in the US is rapidly growing but has not gained the same credibility or size as in Asia.